Scientific Reporting Requirements

 Education and Public Engagement (EPE)

 Awardees are asked to input details on education and public engagement (EPE) activities performed during the reporting period.
 Awardees are asked to provide details on any EPE activities which were run as part of the core SFI Discover programmes, including but not limited to: Discover Primary Science and Maths, Smart Futures and Science Week.
 In addition to this, any key accomplishments in EPE activities during the reporting period should be detailed.
-Gathering of this information will enable SFI Discover to develop case studies and exemplars of good practice for EPE activities amongst awardees and to establish a baseline of EPE activity within the community
+Gathering this information will enable SFI Discover to develop case studies and exemplars of good practice for EPE activities amongst awardees and to establish a baseline of EPE activity within the community.

 - The research conducted through my award has enabled me to leverage international funding through industry/collaborative research